gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 We consider the situation where historical data are available and are used to generate statistical forecasts.
 It is common for practitioners to then apply judgmental adjustments to these forecasts.
 These adjustments can potentially provide all of the advantages of judgmental forecasting which have been discussed earlier.
 Judgmental adjustments, like judgmental forecasts, come with biases and limitations, and we must implement methodical strategies in order to minimise them.
+#### Use adjustments sparingly
+Practitioners adjust much more often than they should, and many times for the wrong reasons.
+By adjusting statistical forecasts, users of forecast create a feeling of ownership and credibility.
+Users often do not understand or appreciate the mechanisms that generate the statistical forecasts as they will usually have no training in this area.